 In order to be an effective tutor, you need quality educational tools, but tools cost money and tutoring is not always a lucrative business, especially for freelance tutors.

 1. IDroo Basic

-The basic version allows you ten boards, the first two pages of longform documents, and 50MB of storage space to start out with.
-As for tools, the Basic and Premium versions come with the same tools and functions.
+The basic version allows you to create ten boards, import the first two pages of documents such as guides and essay examples, and gives you 50 MB of storage space.
+As for tools, the Basic version comes with the same tools and functions as the Premium versions.